nccgroup/WindowsMemPageDelta/README.md

 Compatability
 -------------
-Only Windows 10 is supported / test
+Only Windows 10 is supported / tested

 What it does
 -------------